-- Clinically negative lymph nodes as established by abdominal-pelvic computed tomography (CT), no more than 90 days prior to registration; CT only for clinical classification of > T3 (with contrast if renal function is acceptable; a non-contrast CT is permitted if the patient is not a candidate for contrast), magnetic resonance imaging (MRI), nodal sampling, or dissection; patients with lymph nodes equivocal or questionable by imaging are eligible if those nodes are < 1 cm in short axis diameter
+- Clinically negative lymph nodes as established by abdominal-pelvic computed tomography (CT); CT only for clinical classification of > T3 (with contrast if renal function is acceptable; a non-contrast CT is permitted if the patient is not a candidate for contrast), magnetic resonance imaging (MRI), nodal sampling, or dissection; patients with lymph nodes equivocal or questionable by imaging are eligible if those nodes are < 1 cm in short axis diameter

 - PSA >= 150 ng/mL